Throughout the churchyards of Scotland, and occasionally England, lie a number of unique reminders of body snatching history.

 Development of the Mortsafe

-I’ve talked about watch houses and other types of prevention, such as the caged lair and watch houses but the mortsafe, which is the focus of this post, was hoped to offer a different level of protection against the body snatcher.
+I’ve talked about watch houses and other types of prevention, such as the caged lair and watch houses but this next invention was hoped to offer a different level of protection against the body snatcher.

 Before the demand from anatomy schools increased and the number of dead bodies required saw graveyards being targeted on a more frequent basis, parishes used simpler resources to protect their dead.